Safe Haven District

 We hope this website is accessible and useful for all students, families, staff and community members in order to illustrate our ongoing commitment.

-Please sign up for our Safe Haven newsletter to receive updates.Note: Use the “select language” button in the upper right corner of the screen to translate page into 100+ languages.
+Please fill out our webform with any questions you have about Safe Haven.Note: Use the “select language” button in the upper right corner of the screen to translate page into 100+ languages.

 PDF versions of this infographic is available under the Downloads section in all of SCUSD’s threshold languages.